Tabletop Game / Vampire: The Masquerade

 - It's not detailed all in one place, but there's some seriously unwholesome things going on behind the scenes of the Tremere Council of Seven.
 It seems that Tremere's body has turned into a gigantic white slug while his mind plays Musical Chairs with his lieutenants.

 - Boom, Headshot: With a shotgun?
 Bad news for a vampire.

 - Brown Note: One use of the "Dementation" discipline.

 - Butt Monkey: The Ravnos clan was originally introduced to tie into gypsy stereotypes and the idea of Indian vampires.
-However, clanbooks clearly established that they were outcasts hated by everyone else, tying with the Caitiff for Butt Monkey status.
+However, clanbooks clearly established that the Western side of the clan were outcasts hated by everyone else - which included the Indian side of the clan, by far the vast majority - tying with the Caitiff for Butt Monkey status.
 Then almost the entire clan was wiped out anyway.